glaucuslinux/glaucus/cerata/autoconf/README.md

 ### Configure

-requires host's coreutils ls as it can't use toybox ls
+Used to require host's coreutils ls as it can't use toybox ls

 mdate-sh is generated after running `autoreconf`